 Let our motto be “Do our duty in trusting God.”

-After the war, Pettus settled in Selma, the Queen City of the Black Belt -- one of the wealthiest regions in America at the time due to cotton production.
-He arrives in Selma a war hero, and like many other successful planters, he came first as a lawyer, using the money made from his practice to buy farm land.
+After the war, Pettus settled in Selma, the Queen City of the Black Belt—one of the wealthiest regions in America at the time, due to cotton production.
+He arrived in Selma a war hero, and, like many other successful planters, he came first as a lawyer, using the money made from his practice to buy farmland.

-During the era of Reconstruction, when blacks—now free and the majority of the population in Alabama and throughout most of the Black Belt – were terrorized by the emergent Ku Klux Klan, Intimidation through violence was extensive.
-In the latter part of the 19th century, Alabama led the nation in lynchings, and Dallas County -- where Selma is located -- was no exception.
+During the era of Reconstruction, the Black population—now free and the majority of residents in Alabama and throughout most of the Black Belt—were terrorized by the emergent Ku Klux Klan.
+Intimidation through violence was extensive.
+In the latter part of the 19th century, Alabama led the nation in lynchings, and Dallas County, where Selma is located, was no exception.

 “I would be very surprised if a man of his social standing actually went out with guns and masks on, but the fact that he knew what was happening is almost inevitable,” Flynt said.
 “There’s really no way of excluding Edmund Pettus of responsibility from the violence.
 He helps organize it, he helps protect it, and he does not seek to prosecute anyone who did it.”

 In 1896, at the age of 75, Pettus ran for U.S. Senate as a Democrat and won, beating incumbent James L. Pugh.
-His campaign relied on his successes in organizing and popularizing the Alabama Klan and his virulent opposition to the constitutional amendments following the Civil War that elevated former slaves to the status of free citizens.
+His campaign relied on his successes in organizing and popularizing the Alabama Klan and his virulent opposition to the constitutional amendments following the Civil War that elevated the formerly enslaved to the status of free citizens.